Back to Blog

 EBA/GL/2024/14 is a set of guidelines published by the European Banking Authority in 2024 as part of the broader EU Anti-Money Laundering (AML) legislative package.
 The guidelines address the use of remote customer onboarding solutions and, more broadly, the technical standards that financial institutions must meet for customer due diligence and ongoing monitoring.

-The regulation sits within a larger context.
+These guidelines sit within a larger context.
 The EU has been overhauling its AML framework since 2020, culminating in the creation of the Anti-Money Laundering Authority (AMLA), the new AML Regulation (AMLR), and the Sixth Anti-Money Laundering Directive (AMLD6).
 EBA/GL/2024/14 is the technical implementation layer that specifies how institutions should actually perform screening.
 It bridges the gap between high-level policy ("screen your customers against sanctions lists") and operational reality ("here is what your screening system must be capable of").

 The guidelines do not prescribe specific algorithms.
 They do not mandate Jaro-Winkler over Levenshtein, or Soundex over Double Metaphone.
 What they require is demonstrable capability.
 Your screening system must be able to show, under audit, that it can catch name variants that an exact-match system would miss.
 The burden of proof is on the institution.